porped/Koharu_NSFW/README.md

 Example Output
 Processed images will contain bounding boxes showing the detected content.
 Each image will have a corresponding .txt file with the detection results.

+P.S.
+All model don't train with Furry content.
+Please not blame my model if your Furry content can't to predicted.